 For the current number of cases in TMR: Santé Montréal

 For up-to-date data, turn to Santé Montréal.
 A pull-down menu, right under "Current situation in Montréal", provides the number of confirmed cases in Montréal by borough, linked city and CIUSSS, including the Town of Mount Royal.

 Consultation on COVID-19 symptoms and screening clinics: Info-Santé

 To discuss COVID-19 symptoms and resources, ask an expert at Info-Santé: 514 644-4545.
-Please note that the closest dedicated clinic — by appointment only — is the Cavendish screening clinic, in the parking lot of Quartier Cavendish at 5800 Cavendish Boulevard.
-This drive-thru test centre is open every day from 8:00 to 20:00.
+Please note that the closest dedicated clinic — by appointment only — is in the Pavilion H parking lot of the Jewish General Hospital, at 5790 Côte-des-Neiges Road.
 You must have an appointment (1-877-644-4545) before showing up.

 Also consult the Self-Care Guide published by the provincial government, for a review of symptoms and detailed hygiene tips, both at work and at home.

 Wih the help of the Ministère de la Santé et des Services sociaux, learn how to use a face mask, on YouTube.

 Town buildings and other facilities closed, all our activities cancelled

 For an indefinite period of time, Mount Royal's municipal buildings are closed to the public, as are most of our outdoor facilities, including playgrounds.

 All our public activities are suspended until further notice.
 See the list.